Community Engagement Partnership Recognition Fund

 - An event or activity that has already been funded and/or announced may not be approved.

 Can I apply to the PRF more than once?
 Yes, however we will not fund the same project or partnership more than once in 2017.

-Why are funds only available until December 2017?
-PRF is being piloted in 2017 and its implementation and impacts will be evaluated at the end of the pilot.
+Why are funds only available until March 2018?
+PRF is being piloted and its implementation and impacts will be evaluated at the end of the pilot.

 Does this fund include UBC Okanagan?
 Yes.
 Any UBC campus or site is eligible for the fund.

 How many applications will be supported each month?
 Up to 5.

 When will we hear back?
 How long does it take to process an application?
 We encourage you to apply at least a month in advance of when you would like to use the funds.
 We aim to process applications within 2-3 weeks of the monthly deadline.

 Do you accept electronic signatures?
 Yes.